stoddabr/react-native-chart-kit/README.md

-* FORKED 8/12/19 *
+* FORKED 8/12/19

 Reason for forking:

-- To customize the ProgressBar component
+- To customize the ProgressBar component: Centered horizontally, Removed legend
--- Centered horizontally
--- Removed legend